adamdbradley/foresight.js/README.md

 ## NoScript Element
 Immediately you'll notice that the _noscript_ element and its child _img_ is redundant, but with today's standards this is one of the issues we'll have to dance with.
 Until the web community comes up with a better method, their new standard becomes widely adopted by all the major browsers, and the updated browsers are installed on the billions of devices in the world, foresight's approach is one of the few that answers each of the [Challenges for High-Resolution Images](//github.com/adamdbradley/foresight.js/wiki/Challenges-for-High-Resolution-Images). _There is hope however for a new 'picture' element: [ Polyfilling picture without the overhead](http://www.w3.org/community/respimg/2012/03/15/polyfilling-picture-without-the-overhead/)_.

-Additionally, if javascript is not enabled and the _noscript_ element is shown by the browser, the webpage should also hide the first _img_ so it doesn't show as a large blank image.
+Additionally, if javascript is not enabled and the _noscript_ _img_ is shown by the browser instead, the webpage should also hide the first _img_ so it doesn't show as a large broken image.
 The head element of the document should contain:

     <style> .fs-img{ display:none }</style>

-When foresight executes it will change the CSS class from _fs-img_ to _fs-img-ready_ so that the _.fs-img_ CSS display:none will no longer apply and the images can be seen.
+When foresight executes it will change each image's CSS class from _fs-img_ to _fs-img-ready_ so that the _.fs-img_ CSS display:none will no longer apply and the images can be seen.

 _If your website has no reason to care about SEO or support browsers without javascript than feel free to omit the noscript elements all together._